DEGAorg/injective-contracts/deploy/README.md

 If not specified the tool will use a default gRPC endpoint for the given network that is configured in the injective typescript library.

-`"optionsBuild": true,` - Use this to specify whether to build the wasm binaries, or use the pre-existing binaries from the last build already in the target directory.

-`"optionsOptimize": true,` - Use this to determine whether to run the optimizer and process fresh wasm files to the deploy/artifacts directory, or to use the binaries from the previous build (for example for testing, or to deploy a specific set of final binaries that are already finalized).
+`"optionsBuildAndOptimize": true,` - Use this to determine whether to run the optimizer to build and optimize fresh wasm files to the deploy/artifacts directory, or to use the binaries from the previous build (for example for testing, or to deploy a specific set of final binaries that are already finalized).

 `"optionsStoreCodeForMinter": true,` - Whether to upload the minter contract binary, or use an already uploaded binary on the chain.
 If set to false, the **preExistingMinterCodeId** property below **must** be specified.

-`"preExistingMinterCodeId": null,` (Optional) - If not storing code for the minter - specify the code id for the binary already on the chain to use for instantiating the minter smart contract instance.
+`"preExistingMinterCodeId": 12345 or null,` (Optional) - If not storing code for the minter - specify the code id for the binary already on the chain to use for instantiating the minter smart contract instance.

 `"optionsStoreCodeForCw721": true,` - Whether to upload the CW721 / collection contract binary, or use an already uploaded binary on the chain.
 If set to false, the **preExistingCW721CodeId** property below **must** be specified.

-`"preExistingCw721CodeId": null,` (Optional) - If not storing code for the CW721 collection contract - specify the code id for the binary already on the chain to use for instantiating the minter smart contract instance.
+`"preExistingCw721CodeId": 12345 or null,` (Optional) - If not storing code for the CW721 collection contract - specify the code id for the binary already on the chain to use for instantiating the minter smart contract instance.

 `"optionsInstantiate": true,` - Whether to instantiate the minter and cw721 contracts after storing the code binaries.

+`"optionsMigrateMinter": false,` - Whether to migrate the minter contract.
+If set to true, the **minterAddressForMigration** property below **must** be specified.

+`"minterAddressForMigration": "inj1dy6zq408day25hvfrjkhsrd7hn6ku38x2f8dm6",` (Optional) - The injective address of the minter contract to migrate.

+`"optionsMigrateCw721": false,` - Whether to migrate the cw721 contract.
+If set to true, the **cw721AddressForMigration** property below **must** be specified.

+`"cw721AddressForMigration": "inj1dy6zq408day25hvfrjkhsrd7hn6ku38x2f8dm6",` (Optional) - The injective address of the cw721 contract to migrate.

 `"collectionName": "Test collection",` - The name of the collection in the collection properties of the CW721 contract.